 If the applicant is an agent, his principal or a duly authorized member, officer or trustees of his principal shall certify by endorsement on the application that the agent has been employed for the purposes outlined therein.

 3. Filing

-The application herein required shall be filed with the Authority for public inspection.
+The application required herein shall be filed with the Authority and shall be available upon request for public inspection.

 6.03 - ISSUANCE/DENIAL OF PERMITS

 1. Issuance